Ranpers/booklending-parent/README.md

 &emsp; Maven: 3.6.3 Ⓜ️

-&emsp; For specific dependent versions, please refer to the pom.xml file under the booklending-parent module. 🧐
+&emsp; For specific dependent versions, 🔍

+&emsp; please refer to the pom.xml file under the booklending-parent module. 🧐